Creighton at the Olympics

 * * *

-By Micah Mertes
+By Micah Mertes and Jon Nyatawa

 Meet the Olympian Bluejays.

-* There’s an (almost but not quite) seventh Creighton Olympian.
+* There’s an (almost but not quite) ninth Creighton Olympian.
 According to the Omaha World-Herald, former Creighton basketball player Ed Beisser, BS'43, qualified for an alternate spot on the 1948 U.S. team, but he didn’t end up playing.

 Gregory Echenique at the Olympic ceremonies